 We’ve put together a list of super sprinkler parks that are open to everyone.
 We've even included a few parks open to residents only.
 Proof of residency and/or a membership pass can be required at those facilities.
 Fees vary, so check the websites or call the parks before going.

 For more aquatic fun, take a look at our guide to Long Island amusement parks and water parks.
-For other kid-friendly activities, check out our Summer Fun Guide, and our recommendations for the best beach playgrounds as well as other top playgrounds on LI.
+For other kid-friendly activities, check out our Summer Fun Guide, and our recommendations for the best beach playgrounds as well as other top playgrounds and parks on LI.

 Bay Park – East Rockaway